 When you leave the Ziggurat, you leave basking in its glow, a "gilded lantern at the bridge of the world".
 Malik encourages the reader to consider the old magic and evoke the Gods and myths of the ages.
 This is a poetic voice that "illuminate[s] the void", tracing our efforts to tell ancient stories and mythologies that we have connections to, no matter what we choose to believe in.

-Book of the Month: January 2021
+Book of the Month: August 2021